macsmax/centreon/README.md

 Now you will be able to login to the interface with the admin user and password set Once logged in, there are a couple of tweaks to have a working configuration:

-* Go to Configuration -> Monitoring Engines -> main.cfg (left pane) -> Centreon Engine CFG 1
+* Go to Configuration -> Pollers -> Engine Configuration (left pane) -> Centreon Engine CFG 1
   * Change "Log file" to "/var/log/centreon/centengine.log"
   * On the Debug tab, change "Debug File" to "/var/log/centreon/centengine.debug"
   * Hit Save

-* Go to Configuration -> Centreon -> Centreon-Broker Configuration (left pane) -> Central Broker Master
+* Go to Configuration -> Pollers -> Broker Configuration (left pane) -> Central Broker master
-  * In the Temporary tab, change "File Path" to "/usr/local/centreon/tmp/central-broker-master.tmp"
   * Hit Save

-* Go to Configuration -> Centreon -> Centreon-Broker Configuration (left pane) -> Central Broker rrd
+* Go to Configuration -> Pollers -> Broker Configuration (left pane) -> Central Broker rrd
   * Hit Save

-* Go to Configuration -> Monitoring Engines
+* Go to Configuration -> Pollers -> Central Poller, Action icon (right)
   * Select all the checkboxes
   * Hit "Export"

 * Restart the docker container docker restart centreon_centreon_1

+## TODO

+* Create a supervisord friendly start script for cbd
+* Check why /var/log/centreon is not owned by centreon, current workaround in start.sh